 I’ve got something you might be interested in.

 It’s fake ecommerce.

-We add a shop to your website to which you can add your products, but instead of a checkout cart (which usually comes with a hefty monthly price tag) we make it a quote cart.
+I add a shop to your website to which you can add your products, but instead of a checkout cart (which usually comes with a hefty monthly price tag) I make it a quote cart.

 That way you can see if people are interested in what you have to sell.